Battle of Otumba: Battle

 After being beleaguered on the causeway leading out of the city, the surviving Spanish forces arrived at the plain of Otumba, where they encountered a vast Aztec army.
 Despite their opponents' exhaustion and hunger, the Aztecs failed to capitalize on their numerical superiority by not attacking right away.

-According to conquistador Bernal Diaz del Castillo's account of the events, it was the Castilian cavalry that was decisive for victory in the perilous battle.
-The Aztecs regarded the Spaniards as already defeated, and were looking to gain glory from capturing live Spaniards to sacrifice to their gods.
+According to conquistador Bernal Díaz del Castillo's account of the events, it was the Castilian cavalry that was decisive for victory in the perilous battle.
+The Mexicas regarded the Spaniards as already defeated, and were looking to regain glory from capturing captured Spaniards to sacrifice to the Aztec gods.
 The Castilian cavalry spearheaded the attack, breaking through the ranks and decimating the Aztec lines, preparing them for the assault of the Castilian rodeleros and Tlaxcalan infantry.
 Though this approach was successful, the sheer numbers of the Aztecs still managed to overwhelm the Castilians.

-The Aztecs, meanwhile, had not encountered Castilians in battle, despite their long exposure to them during the Spaniards' time in Tenochtitlan.
-They were unfamiliar with the use of troops mounted on horses as shock troops and were taken aback when mounted Spanish soldiers continually charged at them.
-For all of their numbers, they were unprepared to endure cavalry charges.

 Spanish success was also thanks to Cortés' strategy; he had instructed his troops to strike primarily at the captains and leaders of their opponent.
-Cortés himself recognized the Aztec leader Matlatzincatl for his rich armor, headdress, and flag.
+Cortés himself recognized the Aztec High Priest Matlatzincatl for his rich armor, headdress, and flag.
 He correctly assumed that defeating their leader and capturing their flag would result in the defeat of the Aztecs.
 He communicated his idea to his captains and led a charge for Matlatzincatl, followed by Gonzalo de Sandoval, Pedro de Alvarado, Cristóbal de Olid, Juan de Salamanca, and Alonso Dávila.
-Cortés attacked the Aztec leader with his lance, and the rest of his captains broke the ranks of the warriors around him.
-Matlatzincatl was slain by Juan de Salamanca, who retrieved the Aztec battle-standard and delivered it to Cortés.
-With their leader slain, the Aztec force diminished gradually, and the Tlaxcalan and Castilian warriors routed them.
+Cortés attacked the Aztec high priest with his lance, and the rest of his captains broke the ranks of the warriors around him.
+Matlatzincatl died in the results.
+Juan de Salamanca, who retrieved the Pāmitl and delivered it to Cortés. the Mexicas forces finally stopped the attacks and left them alone.

 Aftermath

-With this victory, the Spanish conquistadors were able to reach the safe haven of Tlaxcala, regroup, and gather their strength for an eventual counter-attack deep into the Aztec territory, which would result in the Fall of Tenochtitlan and the foundation of New Spain.
+With this victory, the Spanish conquistadors were able to reach the safe territory of Tlaxcala, regroup, and gather their strength for an eventual counter-attack deep into the Mexicas territory, which would result in the Fall of Tenochtitlan and the Colonial establishment of New Spain.